christianacca/web-api-starter/docs/dev-setup.md

 ## Initial setup

-1. Ensure you have dotnet sdk for .net 8 installed (to see what's installed: `dotnet --list-sdks`)
+1. Ensure you have dotnet sdk for .NET 10 installed (to see what's installed: `dotnet --list-sdks`)
+    * If you need to install .NET 10 SDK:
+        * **Windows**:
+            * Option 1: Download and run the installer from <https://dotnet.microsoft.com/download/dotnet/10.0>
+            * Option 2: Using winget: `winget install Microsoft.DotNet.SDK.10`
+            * Option 3: Using chocolatey (install chocolatey first - see step 2): `choco install dotnet-sdk --version=10.0.0`
+        * **Mac**:
+            * Option 1: Download and run the installer from <https://dotnet.microsoft.com/download/dotnet/10.0>
+            * Option 2: Using homebrew: `brew install --cask dotnet-sdk`
+        * **Linux**: Follow instructions for your distribution at <https://learn.microsoft.com/en-us/dotnet/core/install/linux>
 2. For windows machines ensure you have installed [chocolotey](https://docs.chocolatey.org/en-us/choco/setup#installing-chocolatey-cli)
 3. Ensure you have powershell core with a minimum version of 6.2 installed:
     * check version: `pwsh --version` - if this fails to find the command or is less the 6.2, then install: